studio24/apollo/README.md

 # Apollo

-This is a front-end (HTML, CSS & Javascript) framework to help build websites with performance and accessibility as first-class passengers.
+Apollo is our standard approach to front-end development (HTML, CSS & Javascript) at Studio 24.
+It contains a small, focussed starting point for CSS projects along with a set of common patterns.

+Our aim with Apollo is to use vanilla HTML and CSS, performance and accessibility are first-class passengers.
+This is primarily an internal project at Studio 24, though it is open source so anyone is welcome to use or learn from this project.

 ## Preview URLs